 The virtual event coincided with The Diana Award’s release of the 2021 Roll of Honour – listing all the year’s recipients.

+The virtual global ceremony marks the lead-up to what would have been Princess Diana’s 60th birthday.
 Established in memory of Diana, Princess of Wales, the Award is given out by the charity of the same name and has the support of both her sons, The Duke of Cambridge and The Duke of Sussex.
-Today marks what would have been Princess Diana’s 59th birthday.

-These exceptional young people have this year demonstrated their ability to inspire and mobilise their own generation to service their communities through campaigning, volunteering, fundraising, fighting injustice or overcoming extreme life challenges.
+These exceptional young people have demonstrated their ability to inspire and mobilise their own generation to serve their communities through campaigning, volunteering, fundraising, fighting injustice or overcoming extreme life challenges.
 Although their causes and backgrounds are varied, what they all have in common is that they are changing their communities and the world.